 Zarina (In Memoriam)

-The 2021 Asia Arts Game Changer Awards Art Auction is now live and will close May 5, 2021 at 8:30 PM (ET).
-The auction features work by Ghiroa Aharoni, Abir Karmakar, Izumi Kato, Kimsooja, Wilson Shieh, Tsang Kin-Wah, Wu Chi-Tsung, and Xiaoze Xie, as well as a limited edition print portfolio with work by Amanda Heng, Michael Lin, Lin Tianmiao, Jiha Moon, Navin Rawanchaikul, Nilima Sheikh, Yuken Teruya and Wong Hoy Cheong.
+The 2021 Asia Arts Game Changer Awards Art Auction is now closed.
+The auction featured work by Ghiora Aharoni, Abir Karmakar, Izumi Kato, Kimsooja, Wilson Shieh, Tsang Kin-Wah, Wu Chi-Tsung, and Xiaoze Xie, as well as a limited edition print portfolio with work by Amanda Heng, Michael Lin, Lin Tianmiao, Jiha Moon, Navin Rawanchaikul, Nilima Sheikh, Yuken Teruya, and Wong Hoy Cheong.

 Asia Arts Game Changer Awards is a signature gala celebration honoring visionaries across the arts field making an impact in the world.
 Major art collectors, artists, gallerists, dignitaries from the art world, and Asia Society trustees and patrons will gather online to celebrate the contemporary arts in Asia for their significant contributions.